Why only 100 cards?

 There are cards that refer to an owner.
 Because you are sharing the library, graveyard, and exile, owner is defined as the person who casts the card and is reset when the spell goes to the graveyard/exile.

-Why to do the lands have shroud?
+Why should the lands have shroud?

 Part of the challenge of the format and what puts players to the test is the removing of spells from the game to serve as land.
 You are forced to make decisions, and then subsequently, have to deal with those consequences.
 Example: If you decide to play a wrath effect as a land, that is one less opportunity to wipe the board.